 DECISION: FATIGUES

 At his San Francisco trunk show last year, I met up with Seiji McCarthy, the Philadelphia transplant who moved to Tokyo to work as a bespoke shoemaker.
 When you close your eyes and imagine bespoke footwear, you likely picture those sleek Continental shoes shaped like New York pizza slices.
 McCarthy’s shoes are different.
 Rather than overly finessing the details, he makes what I admiringly describe as “elevated Alden.”
-The shoes have almost shaped toes, slightly higher side walls, and conservative styling.
+The shoes have almond shaped toes, slightly higher side walls, and conservative styling.
 They’re the Platonic ideal of American footwear, a natural anchor for three-roll-two sack suits, button-down collars, and polo coats.
 When McCarthy told me he draws inspiration from Ralph Lauren, I immediately thought: “that’s why I like this guy’s work.”

 When I met up with McCarthy, he wore a navy double-breasted Tailor CAID blazer, blue Rubato chambray work shirt, suede Alden LHS loafers, and olive green Bryceland’s P-13 cargo pants.
 I liked the outfit so much that I bought a pair of P-13s a few months later.
 The design is inspired by the USMC P-44s, a military cargo style coveted by vintage collectors and workwear enthusiasts.
-Like the P-44s, Bryceland’s P-13s feature an unapologetic high-rise, generous leg, and spacious side pockets initially designed to hold military food ration packs.
+Like the P-44s, Bryceland’s P-13s feature an unapologetic high-rise, generous leg, and spacious side pockets originally designed to hold military food ration packs.
 However, it’s missing the flapped butt pocket that earned this style the nickname “monkey pants.”
-I’ve always liked the design, but I didn’t want to explain to friends and co-workers that this wasn’t a poop shoot but rather an incredibly cool mid-century detail initially made to hold a camouflage poncho.
+I’ve always liked the design, but I didn’t want to explain to friends and co-workers that this wasn’t a poop shoot but rather an incredibly cool mid-century detail first made to hold a camouflage poncho.
 It’s difficult enough explaining how patched pockets mean my sport coat is actually casual.

 These P13s have become one of my favorite purchases this year.
 They go great with vintage tees, flannel work shirts, denim trucker jackets, chunky fisherman knits, and all-black Blundstone boots.
 The unfinished iron buttons promise to patina and rust with age, adding another layer of detailing.
 The only thing is that you need to size up (check measurements).
 If you purchase the unwashed version, as I did, you’ll also find that they fit like cardboard initially, which throws off the silhouette.
 After a cold wash, the heavy cotton herringbone twill softens up nicely.

 Options: Bryceland’s.
 I also like these fatigues from Filson, Buck Mason, RRL, Engineered Garments, and J. Crew.
-Additionally, you can get post-war German Army Bundeswehr cargo pants on eBay for pretty cheap.
+Additionally, you can get post-war German Army Bundeswehr cargo pants for pretty cheap.
 They’re made from moleskin, but not the plus British kind.
 This feels more like canvas.
 Be sure to size up, as a size 32 will measure 16″ across the waist (so, not vanity sized).

 FRESH DENIM